Why do different temperatures make a difference?

-When is boiling water not good?
+Water Temperature for Tea - When is boiling water not good?

 Green and white teas are lighter and more delicate in flavour than black teas.
 Using a lower temperature of water will mean you'll get less structure – the part of the drink which might feel astringent or even taste bitter.
 Too much structure means there will not be enough space in the cup for the fresh, green, floral, sweet and grassy flavours – your palate will be covered by astringency.
 Control this by using a lower temperature of water and leaving lots of room for the delicate flavours to be enjoyed.

 Depending on the style, we recommend using between 50-80°C water for green teas.
-Most Chinese green and white teas, like Silver Needle and Dragon Well (Longjing) work well at 70-80°C; and Japanese green teas, such as Sencha and Gyokuro work well at 50-60°C.
+Most Chinese green and white teas, like Silver Needle and Dragon Well (Longjing)work well at 70-80°C; and Japanese green teas, such as Sencha and Gyokuro work well at 50-60°C.

 What about Oolong tea?